Sarita-Singh/GalaxyDB/README.md

 ## Methodology

 The test setup involved initializing the distributed database with the specified configuration, performing the write operations, followed by the read operations.
-The average time taken for these operations was recorded to analyze the system's performance under each configuration.
+The  time taken for these operations was recorded to analyze the system's performance under each configuration.

 ## Results

-Below are the results showing the average read and write times for each configuration.
+Below are the results showing the  read and write times for each configuration.
 The results are also visualized in the form of graphs to provide a clear comparison.

 ### Configuration 1: 4 Shards, 6 Servers, 3 Replicas

-- Average Write Time: 0.002496219277381897 seconds
+-  Write Time: 23.513784885406494 seconds
-- Average Read Time: 0.0030115324020385742 seconds
+-  Read Time: 48.415045 seconds

 ![Write Performance for Configuration 1](testing/images/write_1.png)